 5. Do these crimes lead to deportation?

-Any immigrant facing category A felony charges in Nevada will certainly face removal if they are ultimately convicted.
+Any immigrant facing category A felony charges in Nevada will certainly face removal if a court ultimately convicts them.
 This is because all category A felonies in Nevada qualify as aggravated felonies, which are deportable.11

-Therefore, aliens accused of category A felonies should hire counsel to try to get the charge changed to a non-removable offense.
+Therefore, aliens facing these charges should hire counsel to try to get the D.A. to change it to a non-removable offense.

 Call us for help…

-If you have been charged with a felony or a misdemeanor, our Las Vegas Criminal Defense Attorneys want to try to get your charges reduced or dismissed.
+If you are facing charges for a felony or a misdemeanor, our Las Vegas Criminal Defense Attorneys want to fight for a charge reduction or dismissal.
 Contact us for a phone meeting to discuss your case.

 In Colorado?
 See our article on class 1 felonies.